RhodesPeter/waterfall-function-workshop/README.md

 # Morning challenge: implement a waterfall function
 This workshop has been inspired by @besarthoxhaj and his legendary waterfall function workshop given to FAC9.

-You may have seen the compose function before.
-It allows you to take some functions and compose them into a single function!
+You may have seen the compose function before, it allows you to take some functions and compose them into a single function!

 What do you do if the functions are asynchronous?
-Implement the waterfall function.
+You implement the waterfall function.

+Like the compose function, the waterfall runs an array of functions in series, each passing their results to the next in the array.

 The waterfall function takes three arguments: